Southern Ocean: Climate

 Sea temperatures vary from about −2 to 10 °C (28 to 50 °F).
 Cyclonic storms travel eastward around the continent and frequently become intense because of the temperature contrast between ice and open ocean.
-The ocean-area from about latitude 40 south to the Antarctic Circle has the strongest average winds found anywhere on Earth.
+The ocean from about latitude 40 south to the Antarctic Circle has the strongest average winds found anywhere on Earth.
 In winter the ocean freezes outward to 65 degrees south latitude in the Pacific sector and 55 degrees south latitude in the Atlantic sector, lowering surface temperatures well below 0 degrees Celsius.
-At some coastal points, however, persistent intense drainage winds from the interior keep the shoreline ice-free throughout the winter.
+At some coastal points, persistent intense drainage winds from the interior keep the shoreline ice-free throughout the winter.